 Temporary Lodging Allowance (TLA)

-If permanent housing is not secured within 10 days, military members are required to report to the HRO every 10 days for a recertification of TLA.
-For TLA entitlements to be extended for the next 10 day period, you must be actively seeking adequate housing as the HRO requires a list of the housing units visited and the reason why they were not acceptable.
-Please use the TLA validation sheet you received at in-processing.
-Personal preference issues such as pet restrictions, furniture limitations, preferred school districts, etc. do not qualify as reasons for non-acceptance of available housing.
+If permanent housing is not secured within 10 days, military members are required to report to the HMO every 10 days for a recertification of TLA.
+For TLA entitlements to be extended for the next 10 day period, you must be actively seeking adequate housing as the HMO requires a list of the housing units visited and the reason why they were not acceptable.
+Pet restrictions and preferred school districts do not qualify as reasons for non-acceptance of available housing.

 Living Quarters Allowance (LQA)

 Civilian employees recruited from the U.S. are required to live in the local community and may be entitled to receive a Living Quarters Allowance (LQA).
 LQA is in addition to other allowances and, in most instances, covers most of the costs of housing, heat, electricity, trash, water, and sewer service.
 The maximum allowable rates depend on the location of the duty assignment, the grade of the employee and how many dependents are living with the employee.

 It is important for individuals to know that LQA is a reimbursement and based on actual expenses.
 It is adjusted every pay period for changes in monetary exchange rates.
 For more information on LQA please visit the State Department website.

 All service military members are entitled to a 100 percent advance of required up-front rent payments and security deposits.
 Service members must pay back the advanced rent in 12 monthly payments.
 They may request to have repayment of the security deposits over $500 suspended until termination of the rental contract.
 Upon termination of the contract the member is required to repay the full amount of the security advance.

 The HMO will assist you in completing the required paperwork to begin processing your rent advance.
 For specific questions about the program, please contact the base Financial Services Office.